Exabyte-io/documentation/docs/models/simulation-workflows.md

 <!-- by MH -->

+This page contains the basics about simulation workflows, their types and constituent units.

+# Workflow

-A workflow is a set of distinct units combined in a structures flow to calculate a specific characteristic property.
-A workflow is specific to a particular simulation engine.
+A workflow is a set of distinct units (elementary calculations) combined together in flowchart (algorithm) to calculate a specific characteristic property.
+A workflow is specific to a particular simulation engine, model and method.

 <hr>